kpcyrd/acme-redirect/README.md

 # acme-redirect(1)

-A minimal http daemon that answers acme challenges and redirects everything else to https.
+A tiny http daemon that answers acme challenges and redirects everything else to https.

 A minimal configuration looks like this:
 ```toml